efstajas/validate-env/README.md

 - `boolean` means your variable must be either `'true'` or `'false'`
 - `string` means your variable must be a valid string.
 In practice, *any value will pass this test*, because .env variables are always strings.

+💡*You can put comments in your env template by using `#`.
+Great for annotations or sharing default values!*

 ### Usage

 To run the test, simply import the main function, and pass it your `.env.template` file path.
 It returns a Promise that will resolve to a `ValidatorResult`.